- GIT: Nausea, vomiting, anorexia, diarrhoea

 Example 7 – Bidirectional VT

-- This is a great example of bidirectional ventricular tachycardia.
+- This is a great example of Bidirectional VT.
 There is a broad complex tachycardia with a frontal-plane axis that alternates by 180 degrees with each successive beat.

 - Chan TC, Brady WJ, Harrigan RA, Ornato JP and Rosen PR.
 ECG in Emergency Medicine and Acute Care.
 Elsevier 2005